wingo/whippet/doc/collector-mmc.md

 The memory used for the external worklist is dynamically allocated from the OS and is not currently counted as contributing to the heap size.
-If you absolutely need to avoid dynamic allocation during GC, `whippet` (even serial whippet) would need some work for your use case, to allocate a fixed-size space for a marking queue and to gracefully handle mark queue overflow.
+If you absolutely need to avoid dynamic allocation during GC, `mmc` (even `serial-mmc`) would need some work for your use case, to allocate a fixed-size space for a marking queue and to gracefully handle mark queue overflow.

 ### Conservative stack scanning

 With `semi` and `pcc`, embedders must precisely enumerate the set of *roots*: the edges into the heap from outside.
-Commonly, roots include global variables, as well as working variables from each mutator's stack.
-Whippet can optionally mark mutator stacks *conservatively*: treating each word on the stack as if it may be an object reference, and marking any object at that address.
+Commonly, roots include global variables, as well as working variables from each mutator's stack.  `mmc` can optionally mark mutator stacks *conservatively*: treating each word on the stack as if it may be an object reference, and marking any object at that address.